Matt Moran: Early life

 Moran was raised on a dairy farm at Badgerys Creek, west of Sydney, before moving to the outer-western suburb of Seven Hills.
 At age 15, Moran left Grantham High School to start a career as a chef.
 While still at school, he worked on weekends in the kitchen of the Parramatta RSL Club.
 He commenced his apprenticeship at La Belle Helene Restaurant, Roseville, on Sydney's North Shore, and it was here that Moran practiced the art of classical French cooking.

 Business

-In 1991 Moran, launched his first restaurant - The Paddington Inn Bistro.
+In 1991 Moran and business partner, Peter Sullivan, launched their first restaurant - The Paddington Inn Bistro.
 The successful partnership led them to open their second restaurant Moran's Restaurant and Café in 1995 which was also well received on the food scene.
 Moran's was awarded best new restaurant in the 1995 Sydney Morning Herald Good Food Guide.

-Moran is also a member of the international culinary panel for Singapore Airlines.
-His role involves designing meals for passengers of Singapore Airlines.
+Moran was also a member of the international culinary panel for Singapore Airlines.
+The role involves designing meals for passengers of Singapore Airlines.

+In 2025, Moran lost the license to operate the bar at the Sydney Opera House to the restaurant company Applejack.
+The hospitality group Solotel had operated the bar in conjunction with Moran for 24 years.